-- Proud Mary-Father & Son + 1 often sing this in their live shows.
+- Proud Mary-The Father & Son Band often sing this in their live shows.
 This is neither the Creedence version nor the Tina Turner rendition.
 Rather, it is the group’s own interpretation of John Fogerty’s classic.

-- Boarding Pass to Nowhere-A song that Jimmy wrote for Erik’s mother has special meaning for Erik and he puts his entire heart and should into it.
+- Boarding Pass to Nowhere-A song that Jimmy wrote for Erik’s mother has special meaning for Erik and he puts his entire heart and soul into it.

 - Good Time Girl-Jimmy spent many years as a good time guy, before he met the good time girl who taught him a lesson about life.
-Jimmy sings lead on his own composition.
+Jimmy and Erik both sing lead on Jimmy’s composition.